olitheolix/nobby/README.rst

 Documentation
 =============

-The full documentation is available at https://olitheolix.com/doc/nobby/

-You may build the documentation youself with Sphinx:
+To build the documentation with Sphinx:

 .. code-block:: bash